cppjames/cgolfer/README.md

 # C Golfer
-**C Golfer** is a program that takes in sets of inputs and outputs and finds the shortest possible C source the produces the outputs on `stdout` when the inputs are passed to it in `stdin`.
+**C Golfer** is a program that takes in sets of inputs and outputs and finds the shortest possible C source that produces the outputs on `stdout` when the inputs are passed to it in `stdin`.

 Here is an example:
 ```bash